10 Sites | Since 1995 | Read Worldwide

 Intermodulation distortion FFT (line-level input, APx 32 tone)

-Shown above is the FFT of the speaker-level output of the H190v with the APx 32-tone signal applied to the analog input.
+Shown above is the FFT of the speaker-level output of the C 700 V2 with the APx 32-tone signal applied to the analog input.
 The combined amplitude of the 32 tones is the 0dBrA reference, and corresponds to 10W into 8 ohms.
-The intermodulation products—i.e., the “grass” between the test tones—are distortion products from the amplifier and are at and below the -105dBrA, or 0.0006%, level.
+The intermodulation products—i.e., the “grass” between the test tones—are distortion products from the amplifier and are at and below the low -120dBrA, or 0.0001%, level.

-Shown above is an FFT of the intermodulation distortion (IMD) products for an 18kHz + 19kHz summed sinewave stimulus tone measured at the output across an 8-ohm load at 10W for the digital coaxial input at 16/44.1 (-1dBFS).
-We find that the second-order modulation product (i.e., the difference signal of 1kHz) is at -90dBRa, or 0.003%, while the third-order modulation products, at 17kHz and 20kHz, are at the -85dBrA, or 0.006%, level.
+Shown above is an FFT of the intermodulation distortion (IMD) products for an 18kHz + 19kHz summed sinewave stimulus tone measured at the output across an 8-ohm load at 10W for the phono MM input.
+The input RMS values are set at -6.02dBrA so that, if summed for a mean frequency of 18.5kHz, would yield 10W (0dBrA) into 8 ohms at the output.
+We find that the second-order modulation products (i.e., the difference signal of 1kHz) are at -90/-100dBrA (left/right), or 0.003/0.001%, while the third-order modulation products, at 17kHz and 20kHz, are around -80dBrA, or 0.01%.

-Above is the 10kHz squarewave response using the analog line-level input, at roughly 10W into 8 ohms.
-Due to limitations inherent to the Audio Precision APx555 B Series analyzer, this graph should not be used to infer or extrapolate the H190v’s slew-rate performance.
-Rather, it should be seen as a qualitative representation of the H190v’s mid-to-high bandwidth.
+Above is the 10kHz squarewave response using the analog input, at roughly 10W into 8 ohms.
+Due to limitations inherent to the Audio Precision APx555 B Series analyzer, this graph should not be used to infer or extrapolate the C 700 V2’s slew-rate performance.
+Rather, it should be seen as a qualitative representation of its very limited bandwidth.
 An ideal squarewave can be represented as the sum of a sinewave and an infinite series of its odd-order harmonics (e.g., 10kHz + 30kHz + 50kHz + 70kHz . . .).
 A limited bandwidth will show only the sum of the lower-order harmonics, which may result in noticeable undershoot and/or overshoot, and softening of the edges.
-In this case, we find relatively clean corners, with only mild softening in the corners.
+Due to C 700 V2’s very limited bandwidth, only the square wave’s fundamental (10kHz) sinewave is reproduced here.
+In addition, we can see the 400kHz switching oscillator frequency used in the digital amplifier section visibly modulating the waveform.

 Damping factor vs. frequency (20Hz to 20kHz)